Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Projection-based reduced order modeling

 \section{Projection-based reduced order modeling}

 The objective of the proposed work is to transform the $N_d$-dimensional dynamical system presented in Eq.~\ref{eqn:sph_dynamical_system} into a $M$-dimensional dynamical system, where $M\ll N_d$.
 However, a main challenge with constructing a transformation on a low-dimensional subspace is the unstructured, dynamic, and mixing numerical topology, namely the particle positions, $\bm{x}:=\{\bm{x}_1^T, \ldots, \bm{x}_N^T\}$, where $\bm{x}:[0, T_f] \times\mathcal{P}\rightarrow \mathbb{R}^n$.
-As particles mix, their trajectories may follow a chaotic path, where a perturbation to the velocity field or pressure can lead to significant trajectory deviations between initial neighbors.
+As particles mix, their trajectories may follow a chaotic path, where a perturbation to the velocity or pressure fields can lead to significant trajectory deviations between initial neighbors.
 Thereby, initial neighboring particles may encounter vastly different flow characteristics as time evolves, which severely impacts the subspace dimensionality in which the dynamical system evolves; this will be quantitatively shown in Section \ref{Section:NumericalExperiments}.
 To combat the unstructured, dynamic, and mixing particle behavior, the proposed framework treats particles as topological field probes, separate from the low-dimensional subspace where the density and velocity field evolve.
 Thereby, the low-dimensional manifold that is to be discovered \emph{excludes} the dynamic contributions of the particles themselves.

 The reformulated dynamical system is now presented.
-However, before proceeding, it is important to note that while the presented SPH equations are in Lagrangian form, the model reduction framework projects the low-dimensional dynamics onto an Eulerian reference frame, which requires advecting modal information through the reference space - more on this momentarily.
-In the reformulated dynamical system, let the vector $\bm{\omega}_i:=\{\rho_i,\bm{u}_i^T\}$ contain $\bar{d}$-states for particle $i$, where $\bar{d}=3$ in the current work for two dimensions.
-Then the restructured state vector reads as $\bm{\omega}:=\{\bm{\omega}_1, \ldots, \bm{\omega}_N\}\in\mathbb{R}^{N_{\bar{d}}}$ and the resulting dynamical system reads:
+However, before proceeding, it is important to note that while the presented SPH equations are in Lagrangian form, the model reduction framework projects the low-dimensional dynamics onto an Eulerian reference frame, which requires advecting modal information through the reference space.
+In the reformulated dynamical system, let the vector $\bm{\omega}_i:=\{\rho_i,\bm{u}_i^T\}^T$ contain $\bar{d}$-states for particle $i$, where $\bar{d}=n+1$ in the current work for two dimensions.
+Then the restructured state vector reads as $\bm{\omega}:=\{\bm{\omega}_1^T, \ldots, \bm{\omega}_N^T\}^T\in\mathbb{R}^{N_{\bar{d}}}$, where ${N_{\bar{d}}}=\bar{d}N$, and the resulting dynamical system reads:

 where the particle advection is updated by